Time-multiplexed layer reuse for physical neural networks: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) technologies have made remarkable strides in areas such as image recognition \cite{lecun2015deep,simonyan2014very,redmon2016you,he2016deep} and natural language processing \cite{Transformer,devlin2019bert}.
-As the potential economic usages appear closer, the demand for computational power for AI is surging accordingly.
+Artificial Intelligence (AI) technologies have made remarkable strides in areas such as image recognition \cite{lecun2015deep,simonyan2014very,redmon2016you} and natural language processing \cite{Transformer,devlin2019bert}.
+Demand for computational power for AI is surging.
 Until now, this demand has to be met by newer and more powerful data centers, based on semiconductor technologies.
 However, these technologies are expected to increasingly face fundamental physical limitations in the near future.
 One of the major concerns is the surge in power consumption as clock frequencies reach beyond gigahertz levels, resulting in excessive heat generation.
-Furthermore, quantum effects begin to interfere with electron behavior at cutting-edge semiconductor scales, resulting in increased transistor errors and reduced calculation reliability.
-Consequently, there is a pressing need to develop new information processing units that offer high-speed, energy-efficient computing.
+Meanwhile, miniaturization is reaching scales where quantum effects begin to dominate.
 In response, researchers are actively exploring alternative avenues, from novel materials and architectures to the investigation of new computational paradigms.

-A Physical Neural Network (PNN) describes the concept of implementing a neural network with technologies on other physical substrates such as optics \cite{wetzstein2020inference, appeltant2011information, vandoorne2014experimental, shen2017deep, tait2017neuromorphic, bueno2018reinforcement, lin2018all, ramey2020silicon, jung2022crossbar, wright2022deep}, spintronics \cite{torrejon2017neuromorphic, Plouet2025, romera2018vowel}, and chemitronics \cite{parrilla2020programmable, kan2022physical}.
-PNNs are often, but not necessarily, analog, and they may employ setups which do not separate memory and computation, thus differing from traditional von Neumann architectures.
-PNNs ultimately aim to surpass conventional silicon-transistor systems by utilizing new physical characteristics for computing and to become the next generation of computing systems for implementing artificial neural networks.
+A Physical Neural Network (PNN) describes the concept of implementing a neural network with technologies on other physical substrates such as optics \cite{wetzstein2020inference, appeltant2011information, vandoorne2014experimental, shen2017deep, tait2017neuromorphic, bueno2018reinforcement, lin2018all, ramey2020silicon, jung2022crossbar, wright2022deep,kalinin2025analog,onodera2025arbitrary, xia2023hardware,nakajima2022physical}, spintronics \cite{torrejon2017neuromorphic, Plouet2025, romera2018vowel}, and chemitronics \cite{parrilla2020programmable, kan2022physical}.
+PNNs are often, but not necessarily, analog, and they may employ setups that do not separate memory and computation, thus differing from traditional von Neumann architectures.
+PNNs ultimately aim to supplement and surpass conventional silicon-transistor systems within the specific field of artificial neural networks, either in parts or end-to-end, by exploiting new paradigms and physical sources of computation.